 Moody’s Investor’s Service has assigned a rating of Aa2 to the YCCD general obligation bonds.
 This strong rating reflects the expansion of the District’s underlying tax base and an expectation of continuing improvement in its financial position.

 About Yuba Community College District

 YCCD spans eight counties and nearly 4,192 square miles of territory in rural, north-central California.
-Yuba College and Woodland Community College offer degrees, certificates and transfer curricula at college campuses in Marysville and Woodland, at educational centers in Clearlake and Yuba City, and through outreach operations in Williams and on Beale Air Force Base.
+Yuba College and Woodland Community College offer degrees, certificates, and transfer curricula at college campuses in Marysville and Woodland, at educational centers in Clearlake and Yuba City, and through outreach operations in Williams.
 The two colleges in Yolo and Yuba counties and the campuses in Clearlake, Colusa and Sutter counties serve 13,000 students across the northern Sacramento Valley.
 For more information about YCCD, please visit www.yccd.edu.

 About Dale Scott & Company: